raihansyahdean/ppl-jduar/README.md

 ## Project Description
 Smart CRM (Customer Relationship Management) is a **progressive web app** (PWA) which can ease customer in membership registration.
 Smart CRM implements face recognition and face identification to identify if a customer is already registered as member or not.

+## Apps

+### Hello
+Simple hello world app.

+### Enhancer
+App to make image enhancements.
+Will include image compression and enhancing of images received from frontend.

+### Connor (TBD)
+Face recognition app to be developed.

 ## Development Team
 - Raihansyah Attallah Andrian (1706040196)